Lao Tzu’s Four Rules For Living

 1. Reverence For All Life

-This virtue manifests as having unconditional love and positive regard for all creatures in the universe, starting with ourselves, then this will naturally flow out to all others.
-This reverence is for all life, not just some forms.
-It is honoring all forms of life, and at its core has an innate spiritual understanding of how the universe truly works – that we are all sparks of the one fire.
+This virtue manifests as having unconditional love and positive regard for all creatures in the universe, starting with ourselves.
+Then our reverence for ourselves will naturally flow out to all others.
 When we live with reverence for all life, we surrender our need to control and to dominate.
 We naturally come into heartfelt appreciation and gratitude for all of life.
 This first virtue is the key to diminishing the ego.

 2. Natural Sincerity

 This virtue encompasses kindness and authenticity.
 It has a feeling of compassion and an all-encompassing love for all beings.
 When we are sincere and act with integrity, we move towards peace and inner tranquility.
-Our conscience clear, we don’t have the inner niggles over our dishonest actions that can erode a peaceful mind.
+Our conscience is clear so that we don’t have the inner struggles over our dishonest actions that can erode a peaceful mind.
 Much of these four pillars relate to karma, the law of cause and effect, and maintaining equilibrium and impeccability.

 3. Gentleness